 5. Maintain clean, automatic records

-This makes it all the more important to invest in a calling software that syncs with your CRM.
-It helps in three ways:
+This makes it all the more important to invest in a cloud contact center that syncs with your CRM.
+It helps in four ways:

 - You get all relevant information about every donor on your system.
 This makes your conversations personalized and human.